 CFS announces food safety report for September

-The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (October 31) released the findings of its food safety report for last month.
-The results of about 4 900 food samples tested were found to be satisfactory except for nine unsatisfactory samples which were announced earlier.
-The overall satisfactory rate was 99.8 per cent.
+The Centre for Food Safety (CFS) of the Food and Environmental Hygiene Department today (October 29) released the findings of its food safety report for last month.
+The results of about 5 000 food samples tested were satisfactory except for eight samples that were announced earlier.
+The overall satisfactory rate was about 99.8 per cent.

 The microbiological tests covered pathogens and hygiene indicators; the chemical tests included testing for pesticides, preservatives, metallic contaminants, colouring matters, veterinary drug residues and others; and the radiation level tests included testing for radioactive caesium and iodine in samples collected from imported food from different regions.

 The samples comprised about 2 100 samples of vegetables and fruit and their products; about 300 samples of cereals, grains and their products; about 600 samples of meat and poultry and their products; about 500 samples of milk, milk products and frozen confections; about 500 samples of aquatic and related products; and about 1 000 samples of other food commodities (including beverages, bakery products and snacks).

 The eight unsatisfactory samples comprised a prepackaged frozen lobster sample detected with excessive sulphur dioxide and in breach of food labelling regulation; a fresh pork sample found to contain sulphur dioxide; a prepackaged bamboo fungi sample and a prepackaged shrimp noodles sample in breach of food labelling regulation; a grass carp sample found with malachite green; a frozen confections sample and a frozen yoghurt sample detected with coliform bacteria exceeding the legal limit; and a shrimp dumpling sample detected with a non-permitted preservative.